james-dire-1/arduino-radio-project/README.md

 │
 ├── src/             # Where the code is located
 ├── R_resources/     # Important resources
-├── R_images/        # Image files
+├── R_images/        # Images of the final radio
 ├── R_finalreport/   # The final report for the project
-├── R_assignments/   # Formal assignments done for the project
-├── R_slideshow/     # Slideshow for the presentation from May 30th, 2024
+├── R_assignments/   # Formal assignments done for the project (and their iterations) ├── R_slideshow/     # Slideshow for the presentation from May 30th, 2024
 ├── R_oldcode/       # Old iterations of code before version control ├── R_other/         # Miscellaneous files; unimportant